flipperdevices/flipperzero-firmware/README.md

 ## How to install

-1. Update unleashed firmware to the version unlshd-015, then download the `ir_remote.fap` from release
+1. Update unleashed firmware to the version unlshd-015, then download the `ir_remote.fap` from [releases](https://github.com/Hong5489/ir_remote/tags)

 2. Put the `ir_remote.fap` file in your flipper's SD card, under `apps` folder